Designing for Connection: Accessibility in WhatsApp for Older Adults

 Dynamic Font Scaling in Onboarding

-Design Solution: Added a font size selection step during onboarding, allowing users to preview and set their preferred text size (up to 30pt) before entering the app.
+Design Solution: Added a font size selection step during onboarding, allowing users to set their preferred text size (up to 30pt) before entering the app.

-Design Solution: Introduced a clearly labeled toggle button at the top of the screen to switch between active chats and the full contact list.
+Design Solution: Designed a clearly labeled toggle at the top of the screen to switch between active chats and the full contact list, providing a direct path to both recent and non-recent conversations.

 Most Contacted Carousel